lillyroelofs/CTBP-REU-Cytosim/README.md

 ## Description of files/folders in CTBP-REU-Cytosim Repo:

-**Final_Poster_Lilly_Roelofs_2.pdf** - This the poster I created for our end-of-the-program presentations.
-The scripts below directly created the figures and data analysis in this poster.
+**Final_Poster_Lilly_Roelofs_2.pdf** - This is the poster I created for our end-of-the-program presentation.
+The scripts below directly created the figures and data analysis in this poster presentation.

 ### Python_Files Folder